AjithPanneerselvam/my_flask_project/README.md

 # my flask project

-This is my sample project to explore flask framework of python.
+This is my sample project to explore python's flask framework.